azrogdev/ttt/README.md

 ### Getting Started
 To get started with the TicTacToe Project, clone this repository to your local machine.
 Navigate to the desired component directory (`/package/ttt` for the package or `/src` for the source code and web example) to explore the contents.
 Follow the `.md` files located within each directory for detailed instructions on how to use the package or run the web example.

-Thank you for visiting the TicTacToe Project (ttt).
-Enjoy exploring and building with this project!